arangodb/arangodb/Documentation/UserManual/FirstStepsArangoDB.md

 ArangoDB is a universal open-source database with a flexible data model for documents, graphs, and key-values.
 You can easily build high performance applications using a convenient
-@ref Aql "sql-like query language" or @ref FoxxManager "JavaScript" and Ruby extensions.
+@ref Aql "SQL-like query language" or @ref UserManualFoxxManager "JavaScript" and Ruby extensions.

 The database server _arangod_ stores all documents and serves them using a REST interface.
 There are driver for all major language like